JDCartee/Mission-Control/README.md

 parameter value = 50

-The PHP script reflected in this example is charged with initiating the defined Python script and passing it the key/value pair.
+The PHP script reflected in this example is charged with initiating the defined Python script (within the PHP page) and passing it the key/value pair.
 The python script can be modified to interpret the key/value pair as needed.
 In the current example it is simply a counter to determine how many times to run through a loop turning GPIO pins on and off to flash LEDs.

 Look in Mission Control/Server for the PHP page (index_param.php) and Python script example (blink_param.py) for example GPIO control.